ewels/hemnet-commuter/README.md

 You can check the status of any running Docker containers with the `docker ps` command.

-To use Hemnet Commuter, go to `http://localhost` in your browser.
+To use Hemnet Commuter, go to [http://localhost](http://localhost) in your browser.
-You can manage the database using phpMyAdmin at `http://localhost/phpmyadmin`

 ### Database credentials